BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 The scratch pad has five buttons underneath it.
 These are in order for:

-#. showing the current brush image
+#.
+Showing the current brush image

-#. adding a gradient to the scratch pad(useful for smudge brushes)
+#.
+Adding a gradient to the scratch pad(useful for smudge brushes)
-#. filling with the background color
+#.
+Filling with the background color
-#. clearing everything on the scratch pad.
+#.
+Clearing everything on the scratch pad.

 Section D - The Options List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^